-This will create a user named rishabh on our MySQL’s localhost in and set the password to pass123.
+This will create a user named rishabh on our MySQL’s localhost and set the password to pass123.
 You can make changes to the command as per your name and choice of password.

 In the image above, we can see that a new user named rishabh has been created.
-This user can now be given access to various databases.
+We can now give any database access to this user.

 Let us first try to log in with rishabh’s username and password.

 Login was successful and we can see that currently, this user has access to just one database that was created by mysql itself.
 So practically this user has access to no database.
 We will now login as our root user and grant this user access to the database that we earlier created.
 To do this we can use the following command.

-We have used 2 commands here.
+We have used two commands here.
 The first one grants all privileges on all tables of the database called theitstuff to the user named rishabh.
 The next one flushes all privileges options and sets them active.
 Now we need to actually test if the operation we intended has worked or not.

 We will now login as rishabh and try to see databases it has access to.

 Well Done!
 You can see that the user we created has access to the database ‘theitstuff‘.
 Now we can safely use this user in a web application or site.
 Now even in some worst-case scenario, this user would get hacked, it would only affect one database.
-Other databases would not be affected since this user does not have access to them.
+It would not affect any other database since this user does not have access to them.

 We have usually given all privileges in the example above.
 But you could give the user specific permissions like select, insert, update delete, etc

 Revoking permission is as easy as granting permission.
 You can use the revoke keyword for the same.

 The following command will revoke all privileges of rishabh on the database called theitstuff.